 SEO and SEM are two terms that are often used interchangeably, but they actually refer to two different strategies.
 SEO stands for Search Engine Optimization, and it is a strategy that focuses on optimizing a website for traffic from organic search results.
 On the other hand, SEM stands for Search Engine Marketing, and it is a strategy that focuses on capturing both organic and paid search traffic to a website.
 The main difference between SEO and SEM is that SEO is an unpaid strategy, while SEM is a paid strategy.

 With SEO, you focus on driving organic traffic to your website.
 In comparison, with SEM, you focus on capturing both paid and organic traffic to your site.
 SEM is essential because it ensures that your target audience sees the content you create in the results of their search queries.
 You don't stay competing for organic space, as your ads are shown at the top of the first page of SERP.

 You can effectively reach your target audience, drive traffic and drive conversions.
 The key distinction is that SEM is a broad strategy that can include paid search tactics and SEO.
 If you set up a PPC ad but don't take steps to optimize it, or the website it links to, it's a standard PPC ad.
 However, if you optimize your ad content with keywords relevant to your SEO strategy and spend money to display it on SERPs, you're using SEM to create effective PPC ads.

 Too often, SEO and SEM are seen as totally different channels that can't be used together, or confused as one and the same.
 If you're looking to grow your business through online channels, you need to understand the strengths and weaknesses of SEO versus SEM.
 Compared to SEM, which often focuses on paid strategies that demand a monthly ad spend, SEO doesn't require any ad spend.
-The main difference between SEO and SEM is that SEM buys organic search visibility, while SEO gains it. .
+The main difference between SEO and SEM is that SEM buys organic search visibility, while SEO gains it.